 CONTENT 2

 I. INTRODUCTION 3

-Policy statement 3
+A. Policy statement 3

 II.
 INTERPRETATION AND APPLICATION 4

-Article 1 - Scope of application.
-4
+Article 1 - Scope of application 4

 Article 2 - Definitions 4

 Article 3 - Information and adherence to the policy 6

+Α 7

-Article 4 - Purpose of the policy 7
+rticle 4 - Purpose of the policy 7

 III.
 GENERAL PRINCIPLES 7

+Article 5 - IASC Six Core Principles Relating to Sexual Exploitation and Abuse 7

-Article 5 - Neutrality 7
+Article 6 - Neutrality 7

-Article 6 - Impartiality 7
+Article 7 - Impartiality 7

-Article 7 - Confidence of stakeholders 7
+Article 8 - Confidence of stakeholders 8

-Article 8 - Hierarchical responsibility 7
+Article 9 - Hierarchical responsibility 8

-Article 9 - Confidentiality 7
+Article 10 - Confidentiality 8

-Article 10 - Protection of privacy 7
+Article 11 - Protection of privacy 8

-Article 11 - Information held 8
+Article 12 - Information held

-Article 12 - Responsibility of line managers 8
+Article 13 - Responsibility of line managers 8

 IV.
-MECHANISMS TO FIGHT SEXUAL 8

-EXPLOITATION AND ABUSE 8
+MECHANISMS TO FIGHT SEXUAL EXPLOITATION AND ABUSE

-Article 13 - Importance of prevention 8
+Article 14 - Importance of prevention 9

-Article 14 - Prevention and identification mechanism 8
+Article 15 - Prevention and identification mechanism

-Article 15 - Prohibition of all sexual exploitation and abuse 9
+Article 16 - Prohibition of all sexual exploitation and abuse 9

-Article 16 - Action to be taken in the event of sexual exploitation and abuse 9
+Article 17 - Action to be taken in the event of sexual exploitation and abuse 10

-Article 17 - Obligation to report for IMPACT staff 10
+Article 18 - Obligation to report for IMPACT staff 10

-Article 18 - Report for the stakeholders 10
+Article 19 - Report for the stakeholders 11

-Article 19 - IMPACT investigation in case of report by IMPACT staff 11
+Article 20 - IMPACT investigation in case of report by IMPACT staff 11

-Article 20 - IMPACT investigation in case of report by a stakeholder 11
+Article 21 - IMPACT investigation in case of report by a stakeholder 12

-Article 21 - Investigating authority 11
+Article 22 - Investigating authority 12

-Article 22 - Sanctions against sexual exploitation and abuse 11
+Article 23 - Sanctions against sexual exploitation and abuse 12

-Article 23 - Protection of victims 12
+Article 24 - Protection of victims 12

-V. IMPLEMENTATION OF THE POLICY 12
+V. IMPLEMENTATION OF THE POLICY 13

-Article 24 - Implementation date of the policy.
-12
+Article 25 - Implementation of the policy 13

-Article 25 - Adherence to the policy 12
+Article 26 - Adherence to the policy 13